chriskrycho/v5.chriskrycho.com/site/journal/2020/Migrating Off of PromiseProxyMixin in Ember Octane.md

 {{/if}}
 ```

 To migrate away from this, we can use a composition-based approach instead of a mixin/inheritance-based approach.
-I’m going to use the `load` helper and associated `AsyncData` structure ([defined here][load]).
+I’m going to use a `load` helper and associated `AsyncData` structure ([defined here][load]).
 I plan to write a post explaining the underlying ideas for that helper in the future.
 For now, it’s enough to know the following things:

 - The helper can be used with any value, `Promise` or not.